Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • Power connection required

-If you’re unsure, you could play it safe and get a converter that can handle both optical and coaxial S/PDIF audio.
+If unsure, you could play it safe and get a converter that can handle optical and coaxial S/PDIF audio.

 The one suggested above is bi-directional, meaning you can convert digital audio signals either way – from coaxial to optical or from optical to coaxial.